GordonChen19/CodeLab-Source-Code/README.md

 ## Introduction
 ![CODE LAB](Website/static/CodeLabLogo.png)

 Hi, we are SEEK, currently second-year students from Nanyang Technological University studying Mathematical Sciences and Computer Sciences.
-In this era of continuous digital pursuit, it is no wonder of the demand for knowledge of computing languages and the beauty of works computing can bring to us.
+In this era of continuous digital pursuit, it is no surprise that there has been an increasing demand for computing languages .
 In line with the chosen theme, our venture, **CODE LAB** is an educational AI tool designed by students for students, seeking to provide personalized education for whatever students wish to learn.

 <br>